 Now, before pressing ahead with the synopsis, I should like to pause the sometimes puzzled looks I see in class.
-Judging by the bewildered looks and the first reading quiz, not a few are distressed at the difficulty of the readings.
+Judging by the bewildered looks and the first reading quiz, not a few have been caught off-guard by the nature of the readings.
 It is true that we are not reading a textbook this semester.
 Textbook authors try the best they can to present material as clearly as possible.
 In this sense, reading a textbook is relatively easy.
 Content is endlessly summarized, bulleted, re-phrased, re-framed, and exemplified.
 Textbooks are safe and comforting.
 They can be memorized and regurgitated.
-The answers are always there.
+The answers--better, 'answers'--are always there.

 Here, then, are some strategies I've seen students use successfully:

 - Read each text once before and once again after class; additional readings may be necessary as we move on through the various subjects.
 Reading philosophy is not like reading history, say.
 Philosophy must be read slowly, carefully, and thoughtfully.
 You cannot think of yourself as a passive observer as when you galloped through Harry Potter.
 You must be actively engaged with the text.
 It's an altogether different mindset.